 The sedimentary rock reservoir both records and influences changes in Earth's surface environment.
-Geoscientists extract data from the rock record to constrain long-term environmental, climatic and biological evolution (see U-Pb geochronology and carbonate sedimentology sections above), with the understanding that geological processes of erosion and rock destruction may have overprinted some aspects of their results.
+Geoscientists extract data from the rock record to constrain long-term environmental, climatic and biological evolution (see above), with the understanding that geological processes of erosion and rock destruction may have overprinted some aspects of their results.
 It has also long been recognized that changes in the mass and chemical composition of buried sediments, operating in conjunction with biologically catalyzed reactions, exert a first-order control on Earth surface conditions on geologic timescales.
-Thus, the construction and destruction of the rock record has the potential to influence both how Earth and life history are sampled, and drive long-term trends in surface conditions that otherwise are difficult to affect.
-We explore these connections through geological data synthesis using Macrostrat, a geospatial database that describes the age and properties of rocks in the upper crust, and GeoDeepDive, a digital library designed to support scientific data mining.
-The most basic calculation that can be derived from these resources is the quantification of rock abundance vs. rock age - for a given point in time at a given region in space, does rock exist?
-In the movie on the right, this quantity is shown for North America sediments (1 billion years ago to present).
+Thus, the construction and destruction of the rock record has the potential to influence both how Earth and life history are sampled, and control long-term trends in surface conditions that are difficult to drive via other Earth system processes.
+My group explores these research topics using using Macrostrat, a geospatial and geological database that synthesizes the age and properties of rocks in the upper crust.
+The most basic calculation that can be derived from this database is the quantification of rock abundance vs. rock age, for geographic regions where we have coverage.
+In otherwords, for a given point in time at a given region in space, does rock exist?
+In the movie on the left, this evolving quantity is shown visually for North America sedimentary rocks, spanning from 1 billion years ago to present.
+For a given time slice, if sediment or metasediment exists in Macrostrat in a particular region, then that region lights up, color-coded by the dominant lithology type present.
 Does the rock record get worse with age, as is commonly thought?
+What can be learned from the spatial patterns of sediment types through geologic time?
 How do records from one region of the globe compare to other regions?
-How do such time series compare to other, significant events in Earth history, such as atmospheric oxygenation and biological evolution?
-We continue to pursue data synthesis approaches to Earth history, including through the geographic expansion of Macrostrat (such as to Australia) and its enrichment with GDD-extracted data (such as evaporite mineralogy).
+How do such time series compare to other significant events in Earth history, such as atmospheric oxygenation and biological evolution (e.g., Husson and Peters, 2017)?